MyOralVillage/4-Share/deliverable-1/planning.md

 * Partner Meeting 2
 Meeting minutes: 50 minutes
 Walked through the deliverable one document to ensure that we are on the same page.
 Made some modifications to existing user stories as well as adding some new ones.
 Confirmed that we’ll send a copy of the deliverable one document to Brett for review by Sunday morning, specifically for the user stories.
 Confirmed that we’ll email Brett a scan of the signed NDA by Tuesday morning.

+* Partner Meeting 3
+Meeting minutes: 1h 14 minutes
+Walked through the deliverable one document again and settle down some controversial issues.
+Made some modifications to the existing user stories, add some more and add a new role (administrator) to the project.
+Brett showed some more detailed information about the project.
+And left two issues to be discussed and comfirmed in the next meeting.

 #### Q8: What artifacts will you use to self-organize?